omkarb/pecan/README.md

 # Pecan

+Personalized Conversation Research Aggregator

-Personalized Conversational Tool to provide knowledge needed for a quality conversation
+A tool to provide knowledge needed for a quality conversation.

 Build at Hack Beanpot 2016

-*** Winner for Best Use of Wolfram Technology! ***
+*** Winner of Best Use of Wolfram Technology! ***